 It is not surprising that President Kufuor has never publicly or privately said anything good about Alan.

 Dr. Mahamudu Bawumia, the most competent vice president of the Republic of Ghana, has lamented the inability of Africans to deal with everyday issues.
+He claims that the continent’s incapacity to solve issues is largely a result of its mentality of impossible.

 “In my view, the greatest bane to the development of Africa is our inability to solve the basic problems of the absence of unique identity for our population, functioning property address systems, financial inclusion, payment systems, efficient public service delivery, etc. that underpin our economic activities.
 For many years after independence, we have been trying to transform our economies without data and transparent systems.
 Without data and systems, African countries cannot participate in the Fourth Industrial Revolution.